DepartmentofNeurophysiology/Analysis-tools-for-electrophysiological-somatosensory-cortex-databank/README.md

 ## About
 Analysis code from <br />
 *da Silva Lantyer, A., Calcini, N., Bijlsma, A., Zeldenrust, F., Scheenen, W. J. J., Celikel, T. (under review) A databank for intracellular electrophysiological mapping of the adult somatosensory cortex.
-GigaScience*
+GigaScience* <br />
 Please cite this reference when using the frozen noise data.

 ## Other analysis -- please add description